Author: Annika Russo

 - Ballet class is divided into two parts: barre and centre.
 Combinations at the barre prepare your muscles and brain for the more challenging combinations in centre.

-- To get the most out of your class, remember the corrections that your teachers gives you and apply them to similar movements throughout class.
+- To get the most out of your class, remember the corrections that your teachers give you and apply them to similar movements throughout class.

 - Usually, centre practice is divided into three main sections: stationary exercises that mimic the barre work pretty closely, traveling combinations, and combinations across the floor.
 Depending on your level, these combinations will include running, turning, and jumping.